Leó Frankel

-Leo Fränkel 25 February 1844, Altofen-Neustift, Austro-Hungarian Empire – 29 March 1896, Paris) was a socialist revolutionary, labour leader of Jewish descent.
-In France where he participated in the Paris Commune of 1871 as a member of the Internationale and after his return to Paris in 1889, he was known as Léo Frankel.
+Leo Fränkel (25 February 1844, Altofen-Neustift, Austro-Hungarian Empire – 29 March 1896, Paris) was a socialist revolutionary, labour leader of Jewish descent.
+In France where he participated in the Paris Commune of 1871 as a member of the First International, also known as the International Workingmen's Association.
+After his return to Paris in 1889, he was known as Léo Frankel.

 Life

 Fränkel was born in 1844, in Újlak (now part of Budapest, Hungary but at the time known in German, the ruling language of the Austrian [after 1867: Austro-Hungarian] Empire, as Altofen-Neustift).
 As Jewish subjects of the empire, Fränkel and his family likely spoke German, hence the spelling of his name here.
 Trained as a goldsmith, Fränkel first went to work in Germany in 1861, where he became involved with Ferdinand Lassalle's Allgemeiner Deutscher Arbeiterverein sometime between 1865 and 1866.
 In 1867, he was appointed as the Paris correspondent for the Sozialdemokraten, a Lassallist journal published in Switzerland.

 In Paris he participated in the work of the First International, organizing German, Hungarian and other foreign workers within the city.
 He was arrested in January 1870 for his political activity and being a member of the International.
-Freed from prison after the declaration of the Third Republic on 4 September 1870 during the Prussian Siege of Paris, he, along with other Internationalists, was highly critical of the French Government of National Defense's efforts to oppose the Prussians.
+Freed from prison after the declaration of the Third Republic on 4 September 1870 during the Prussian siege of Paris, he, along with other Internationalists, was highly critical of the French Government of National Defense's efforts to oppose the Prussians.
 After the French government's surrender to the Prussians on 28 January 1871, the National Guards in charge of the defense of Paris, including Fränkel among their members, refused to surrender their arms to the Prussians or the Government of National Defense.
 This refusal, in collaboration with radical members of the government of Paris, led to a confrontation on 18 March 1871, and to the declaration of an independent Paris Commune.

 On 26 March 1871, the Central Committee of the National Guard and the Revolutionary Socialist Party held elections.
 Fränkel was elected as a member of the Paris Commune, which he served as the delegate responsible for labor, industry, and trade, regulating hours of work, and the organization of workers' cooperatives.
 Upon the defeat of the Commune, wounded in its defence, the revolutionary escaped the impending death sentence to Switzerland, along with Elisabeth Dmitrieff, who had founded and run the Union of Women during the Commune.